-Tedeschi Food Shop on Trowbridge Road in Bourne also serves as a stop for interregional bus service.
+Cape Side Convenience on Trowbridge Road in Bourne also serves as a stop for interregional bus service.
 The location was selected due to its proximity to the Bourne Bridge and Route 25.
-Peter Pan makes stops at Tedeschi on its route from Boston to Woods Hole and on its route from

-Providence to Hyannis.
-Tickets can be purchased inside Tedeschi and a portion of their parking lot is available for commuters.
+Peter Pan makes stops here on its route from Boston to Woods Hole and on its route from Providence to Hyannis.
+Tickets can be purchased online or via the Peter Pan mobile app and a portion of their parking lot is available for commuters.